Montgomery Soil & Water Conservation District

 Under the authority of the Ohio Conservation District Law in 1949, local farmers organized The Montgomery Soil and Water Conservation District (SWCD).

 The District is administered by a Board of Supervisors who are elected by the landowners and residents in Montgomery County.
 They serve three year terms, donating their time to set policy and conduct other District business.
 Board meetings at Montgomery SWCD are held the first Wednesday of each month.
-The District has six staff memebers.
-They consist of a Director, an Administrative Assistant, three Technicians, and an Education/Information Specialist.
+The District has seven staff memebers, consisting of a Director, Admin Assistant, two Technicians and a Technician Intern, an Education/Information Specialist, and an Office Secretary.

 Montgomery SWCD operations are financed primarily through the County Board of Commissioners and the Ohio Department of Natural Resources (ODNR).
 Incidental income is raised from donations and the annual spring Plant Sale.